leogym2/leogym2/README.md

 🎓 MSc in Data Science @ University of Milano-Bicocca
 🎓 BSc in Management Engineering @ Politecnico di Milano

-💡 I’m passionate about applying Data Science in real-world domains, from medicine to robotics.
+💡 I’m passionate about applying Data Science in real-world domains, from medicine to autonomous driving to robotics.
 📫 Contact me [Linkedin](https://www.linkedin.com/in/leonardo-palestra/)